MicrosoftDocs/memdocs/memdocs/intune/protect/advanced-threat-protection.md

 Microsoft Defender ATP can help resolve security events like this scenario.

-- In our example, Microsoft Defender ATP detects that the device executed abnormal code, experienced a process privilege escalation, injected malicious code, and issued a suspicious remote shell.
+- In our example, Defender ATP detects that the device executed abnormal code, experienced a process privilege escalation, injected malicious code, and issued a suspicious remote shell.
-- Based on these actions from the device, Microsoft Defender ATP [classifies the device as high-risk](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/alerts-queue#severity) and includes a detailed report of suspicious activity in the Microsoft Defender Security Center portal.
+- Based on these actions from the device, Defender ATP [classifies the device as high-risk](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/alerts-queue#severity) and includes a detailed report of suspicious activity in the Microsoft Defender Security Center portal.

-Because you have an Intune device compliance policy to classify devices with a *Medium* or *High* level of risk as non-compliant, the compromised device is classified as non-compliant.
+Because you have an Intune device compliance policy to classify devices with a *Medium* or *High* level of risk as noncompliant, the compromised device is classified as noncompliant.
 This classification allows your conditional access policy to kick in and block access from that device to your corporate resources.

 ## Prerequisites